brenns10/sos/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~brenns10/sos.svg)](https://builds.sr.ht/~brenns10/sos?)

 This is my personal operating system project.
-It targets the 32-bit ARMv7-A architecture, with the only currently supported machine being QEMU (a VM).
-It is easy to compile, run, modify, and debug.
-Despite being very limited, this one-person projcet has actually made a great deal of progress and continues to improve.
+It targets the 32-bit ARMv7-A architecture.
+The main target board is qemu, but progress is being made on the Raspberry Pi 4B target!
+Despite being very imited, this one-person project has actually made a great deal of progress and continues to improve.

 Instructions
 ------------